denten-books/plain-text/4-sign.md

-Peter Denning, a prominent computer scientist has called the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fracture and a of a compromise at the center of simulated textuality.
+Peter Denning, a prominent computer scientist has called the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fracture and of a compromise at the center of simulated textuality.
 What we see cannot always be what we get.
 Our inscriptions elude us, even as we learn how to recover a sense of literacy from physicalities ever retreating, illegible, encrypted, and opaque.

 ### A. Machine Control